Nursing

 Student Background Checks and Drug Testing

 Nursing programs at Fairfield University requires the successful completion of the clinical component of the curriculum.
 Most clinical sites require students to complete health screenings, criminal background checks and drug screenings before participating in clinical placements.
 In addition, national certification agencies may determine that persons with criminal convictions are not eligible to sit for national certification examinations and state laws may restrict/prohibit those with criminal convictions from acquiring a professional license to practice following graduation.
-Therefore it is the policy of the Egan School of Nursing and Health Studies that all admitted students must satisfactorily complete compliance requirements prior to participating in the clinical component of the curriculum.
+Therefore it is the policy of the Egan School of Nursing and Health Studies that all admitted students must satisfactorily complete compliance requirements, including a background check and drug screening, prior to participating in the clinical component of the curriculum.
 These will be completed at the student's expense at a location designated by the University, and may be required more than once depending on the agency.
 Fairfield University and the Egan School of Nursing and Health Studies have no obligation to refund tuition or otherwise accommodate students in the event that a criminal background check or drug screening renders the student ineligible to complete required courses or clinical placement(s).Bachelor of Science Curriculum

 Continuous Assessment